 The term 'Complete' refers to a ratio of food that is equal to what your dog or cat may eat in nature if it were a wild animal.
 This ratio is referred to as 80/10/10 or 80% meat, 10% bone, and 10% organ.

 We know that feeding a 100% raw diet doesn’t work for everyone, and that’s alright!

 If you’re going to partial feed we recommend a high-end dry dog food.
 This is because high-end dry dog food can still provide your pet with adequate nutrition.
 When food is cooked at high temperatures, most of the natural nutrients are depleted.
 With high-end kibble, those natural nutrients are then supplemented back into the food.
-Call (866) 368-3369 and a raw feeding specialist will be happy to talk with you about the various ways to partial feed your pet!
+Call

 It’s important to slowly, and properly transition your pet to a raw diet.

 When starting the switch, feed your pet 75% old food and 25% new raw food.
 If your pet is really sensitive to the change, trying adding only 10% new raw food at first.
 Wait for your pet's stool to normalize before increasing the ratio of raw food.
 It usually takes around three weeks for a pet's body to adapt to a raw diet.
 That said, every pet is unique so the time it takes to fully transition may vary.

 While mixing is not recommended, doing so can be okay at times.
 Call

 (866) 368-3369 and we'll be happy to help with the various ways to transition.

 Start with one protein source.
 Once stool returns to normal consistency, small and firm, then you can begin to incorporate additional protein sources.